Eco-evolutionary dynamics in plant-soil interactions during land use transition: consequences for soil functioning and resilience to drought

 Expected Outcomes

-The project will provide a step-change in our understanding of the selective pressures imposed on plant-soil systems by human land use and will inform future policies for sustainable land management and maintenance of adaptive potential in the face of climate change.
+The project will provide a step-change in our understanding of the selective pressures imposed on plant-soil systems by human land use.
+It will also inform future policies for sustainable land management and maintenance of adaptive potential in the face of climate change.

 Financiële details & Tijdlijn